Hospital Negligence Can Lead To Infections For Patients

 If you have been admitted to a hospital lately and avoided an infection during your time there, you are lucky.
 A recent study by the New England Journal of Medicine shows that in 2011, one in 25 patients acquired some type of infection while hospitalized.
-Although the study did not focus its attention to the root cause of these statistics, such alarming rates could be the result of medical malpractice or hospital negligence.
+Although the study did not focus its attention to the root cause of these statistics, such alarming rates could be the result of significant medical malpractice or hospital negligence.

 The numbers reveal that 721,800 infections were reported in 2011.
 About 22 percent of the infections reported were from pneumonia and surgical sites.
 The next highest numbers come from gastrointestinal infections, followed by urinary tract infections and bloodstream infections.